-Once the letter of acceptance flutters into the mail from their German university, international students face an essential question: which type of student accommodation in Germany suits me best?
+Once the letter of acceptance from your dream German university arrives, there're plenty of things to consider when moving to Germany as a student.
+But one of the biggest and urgdent consideration that international students face is which type of student accommodation in Germany suits me best?

-First-year students often have to decide between two different types of student accommodation in Germany: WG (shared flat) versus student hall of residence.
+First-year students often have to decide between 2 different types of student housing in Germany: WG (shared flat) versus student dorm.
 And quite honestly, there's no ultimate answer here.
-Depending on what type of student you are, a WG in Germany may be the better choice, or a student hall of residence.
+Depending on what type of person you are and what you're looking for in your living situation, a WG in Germany may be the better choice, or a student dormitory.

-One of the most popular options for student accommodation: WG in Germany.
-When hunting for housing, you'll run into the abbreviation 'WG' everywhere.
-The term translates as 'Wohngemeinschaft' (shared apartment).
+When hunting for student housing in Germany, you'll run into the abbreviation 'WG' everywhere.
+The term translates as 'Wohngemeinschaft' which means 'shared apartment'.

-The German Student Union (Deutsches Studentenwerk) had a look at the different types of student accommodation in Germany and noticed that
+The German Student Union (Deutsches Studentenwerk) had a look at the different types of student housing in Germany and noticed that

 There's a pretty obvious pattern here, isn't there?

-After all, this doesn't really come as a surprise to be fair: with their low prices and comparatively easy availability, shared rooms couldn’t be more tempting to students.
+After all, this doesn't really come as a surprise: with their low prices and comparatively easy availability, shared apartments in Germany couldn’t be more tempting for students.
 Ready to take a look at the advantages and disadvantages of a WG in Germany?
 Let’s go!

-5. High availability: Due to the high turnover of students in particular, there's always a constant availability of rooms in shared flats.
-This makes it easier to find a room - even if demand is very high during peak periods.
+5. High availability: Due to the high turnover of students in particular, there's always a constant availability of rooms in WG in Germany.
+This makes it easier to find a new place - even if demand is very high during peak periods.

 6. New friends: Another advantage is socialising with flatmates.
 For newcomers arriving in big cities especially, the brand-new connections made in the student flat-share are worth a lot.